 Return of the man who came back

-I would rather U2 split-up than any other band reform; apart from The Jam; The band who used to play for kids at lunchtime; returning to the Rickenbacker?
+I would rather U2 split-up than any other band reform, apart from The Jam, the band who used to play for kids at lunchtime.
+PW et al returning to the Rickenbacker?
 I’m in.
 Getting tickets for such modness would be harder than finding a brain inside Donald Trumpets hairnet.
 One can only imagine Dick Turpin, ahem, I mean, Ticketmaster’s on-line queues.
 Like The Stone Roses third coming, I think The Jam would still have it- big time!

 To lift the lid on the Jam jar again, would be a taste of Mod heaven.